It’s the email no letting agent wants to open.

 It’s also, quietly, the point at which a tenant decides whether they’re broadly happy – or whether they’re going to start paying slightly more attention to the properties coming up on Rightmove.

 A small gift at this milestone is a low-cost way to tip that decision firmly in your favour.
-A curated snack box, a wellbeing gift, something seasonal — at the £15–£25 mark, it doesn’t need to be elaborate.
+Dwell is purpose-built for this kind of touchpoint – a curated pack with Lusso peppermint tea, Tony’s Chocolonely chocolate, Border biscuits, Tiboo bamboo toilet roll, and Baylis & Harding hand wash, all in branded packaging with a personalised message.
+At under £15, it doesn’t need to be elaborate.
 What it needs to be is timely, and it needs to feel like someone thought about it.

 Because someone thought about it is the whole point.

 Christmas gets all the attention.
-But a mid-year gift — something light, seasonal, and completely unexpected — often lands with more impact than a December hamper, precisely because no one sees it coming.
+But a summer gift – something light, indulgent, and completely unexpected – often lands with more impact than a December hamper, precisely because no one sees it coming.

 The element of surprise is part of what makes it work.
 A gift at Christmas is expected.
-A gift in July, for no particular reason other than “we were thinking of you”, is the kind of thing a tenant mentions to someone.
+A gift in June, for no particular reason other than we were thinking of you, is the kind of thing a tenant mentions to someone.

-When: At or just before the renewal date Suggested budget: £25–£40
+- When: At or just before the renewal date

 A tenant who chooses to renew their lease has made an active decision to stay.
 They weighed up their options – and they picked you.
 That deserves more than a form email with a PDF attached.